seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 No, not till Thursday; there is time enough.

 **CAPULET**
-Go, nurse, go with her: we’ll to church to-morrow.
+Go, nurse, go with her: we'll to church to-morrow.

 *Exeunt JULIET and Nurse*

 **LADY CAPULET**
 We shall be short in our provision:
-’Tis now near night.
+'Tis now near night.

 **CAPULET**
 Tush, I will stir about,
 And all things shall be well, I warrant thee, wife:
 Go thou to Juliet, help to deck up her;
-I’ll not to bed to-night; let me alone;
+I'll not to bed to-night; let me alone;
-I’ll play the housewife for this once.
+I'll play the housewife for this once.
 What, ho!
 They are all forth.
 Well, I will walk myself
 To County Paris, to prepare him up
 Against to-morrow: my heart is wondrous light,
-Since this same wayward girl is so reclaim’d.
+Since this same wayward girl is so reclaim'd.

 *Exeunt*

 ### SCENE III.
-Juliet’s chamber.
+Juliet's chamber.

 *Enter JULIET and Nurse*